 - Licenses may be issued to Canadian or foreign entities operating on Canadian territory as well as Canadian entities operating abroad.

 - Licenses may cover all or only some of the controlled activities related to the operations of remote sensing satellites or ground receiving stations (ex: distribution of data, telemetry, tracking and command stations...)

 - Certain systems, persons and data may be exempt from the application of parts of the Remote Sensing Space Systems Act under certain criterion.

 If you are considering applying for a license under the Remote Sensing Space Systems Act please consult Schedule 1 of the Remote Sensing Regulations for more information.
 For further assistance, please contact us at:

-Non-Proliferation and Disarmament Division (IDA)
+Non-Proliferation and Disarmament Division (IGN)

 Lester B. Pearson Building

 125 Sussex Drive